zerotwooneone/percolator/source/Desktop.Wpf/self-identity-plan.md

     - REFACTOR: Consolidate common key-window helpers with `PeerIdentity` if desired (no cross-domain coupling).

 - **Chunk 2: Expand DB schema (EF migration)**
-  - Update `Percolator.Infrastructure.Persistence.SelfIdentityDbo` to include `LastUsedUtc` (nullable) and any required fields to support the domain aggregate.
+  - Update `Percolator.Infrastructure.Persistence.SelfIdentityDbo` to include `LastUsedUtc` (non-nullable, no data backfill) and any required fields to support the domain aggregate.
   - Update `PercolatorDbContext` mappings if necessary; generate EF migration to alter the existing SelfIdentity table.
   - Add an index on `LastUsedUtc` for MRU query.
+  - unique constraint on Name
   - Note: Build may be broken between editing DBO/context and adding migration; this is acceptable during the cutover.
   - TDD:
     - RED: Infrastructure test expecting `SelfIdentityDbo` to have `LastUsedUtc` and MRU order via query (integration-style with TestHost/SQLite in-memory or file-based).